Blosc/python-blosc/ANNOUNCE.rst

 ==============================
-Announcing python-blosc 1.10.1
+Announcing python-blosc 1.10.2
 ==============================

 What is new?
 ============

 This is a maintenance release mainly to support Python wheels.
-We added pyproject.toml to fix issues when building the package for a Python version that does not have a wheel.
+We updated README.rst for a new version that supports wheels.

 We are generating wheels for Intel (32 and 64 bits) and all major OS (Win, Linux, Mac).
 In addition to extensions, we are distributing library